umd-lib/reciprocal-borrowing-dev-env/README.md

 the gems will still be available after stopping and restarting tje Shibboleth SP "borrow-local"container.

-The gems are configured to use the "amd64" archictecture, and so are not directly usable on an M-series laptop, outside of the Docker container.
+The gems are configured to use the "amd64" architecture, and so are not directly usable on an M-series laptop, outside of the Docker container.

 ---